 AB 78 (Multiple co-authors) This is a budget trailer bill within the overall 2020-21 budget package necessary to implement actions related to the California Infrastructure Bank (IBank).
-It establishes a Climate Catalyst Revolving Loan Fund at the IBank to receive funds from non State governmental entities and private sources for the purpose of making loans for climate catalyst projects that further the state’s climate goals.
-These moneys are available for expenditure upon appropriation by the Legislature.
-The Strategic Growth Council will advise the Legislature on categories to fund and a report on the projects funded would be prepared annually.
+It establishes a Climate Catalyst Revolving Loan Fund at the IBank for the purpose of making loans for projects that further the state’s climate goals.
+The Strategic Growth Council will advise the Legislature on categories to fund.
 STATUS: Signed by the Governor.

 AB 1839 (Bonta, et al) This bill would have enacted the California Green New Deal and make a series of legislative findings and declarations pertaining to various environmental, social, and economic conditions in the State, including an enumeration of specified rights that all residents of the state have.
 STATUS: Died in committee.

 AB 2621 (Mullin) SUPPORT.
 This bill would have required the Governor’s Office of Planning and Research, by June 1, 2021, to establish guidelines for the development of regional climate adaptation plans by regional collaboratives.
 STATUS: Died in committee.

 AB 2954 (R. Rivas) SUPPORT.
 This bill would have required the State to identify by July 1, 2021, an overall climate goal for the State’s natural and working lands, as defined, to sequester carbon and reduce atmospheric greenhouse gas emissions.
 STATUS: Died in committee.